mast76/workflow-runner/README.md

 ## Limitations
 - Runs only on Windows
-- Uses local PC as runner
+- Uses local PC as runner / no Docker
 - Ignores jobs targeting other platforms than Windows
 - Ignores deliberately stuff like 'on push' and 'on schedule' as it is not a part of the intended scope